 Individuals interested in working with the deaf community have a variety of job options.
-Some careers require an Associate’s degree such as interpreters or teacher’s aides for deaf and hard of hearing programs.
-Other jobs require more advanced degrees, such as deaf education teachers, ASL teachers, social workers, counselors, speech and language pathologists or audiologists.
+Some careers, such as interpreters or teacher's aides for deaf andn hard of hearing programs, require an Associate’s degree.
+Other jobs, such as deaf education teachers, ASL teachers, social workers, counselors, speech and language pathologists or audiologists, require more advanced degrees.

 NOVA offers two degree options to assist students in pursuing their career goals: